austinwilcox/gowc/readme.md

 ```

 and just like calling ```gowc test.txt``` you can supply the command line arguments to filter out what you would like.

+## Purpose
+The application is built in an effort to better understand how to write applications in GO.